 If you’re under 30, you can get health coverage a few different ways, some designed specifically for you.
-With a range of plan types and costs to choose from, it’s not hard to find insurance that works for your life and your budget.
+Here are some different ways to get health coverage.

 Getting or staying on a parent’s plan

 - Depending on your situation, you may be eligible for savings based on your income.
 You can pick a "Catastrophic" health plan — a way to protect yourself mainly from worst-case scenarios.

 - One catch: If someone claims you as a tax dependent, you can buy a plan through the Marketplace but won't qualify for savings based on your income.

 Student health plans

 - If you're in school, you may be able to enroll in a student health plan — and meet the requirement for having coverage under the health care law.

 - If your income is low or you have certain life situations, you could qualify for free or low-cost coverage through Medicaid.